Tips for buying online

 - whether the goods are legal in Australia

-- if you need an import permit (check with Department of Immigration and Border Protection and the Australian Quarantine and Inspection Service)
+- if you need an import permit (check with Department of Immigration and Border Protection and the Department of Agriculture and Water).

 - what import duties or taxes apply